Updated: Aug 15

 Small quantities of palmitic acid can prevent atherosclerosis

-A component in the oils of palm trees is palmitic acid.
-Palmitic acid may benefit subjects who are prone to developing fat build up in and on artery walls.
+Palmitic acid, a component in the oils of palm trees, may benefit subjects who are prone to developing fat build up in and on artery walls (15).
 With its high concentration of palmitic acid, lion's mane can prevent the likelihood of this occurrence.
 Chronic, untreated fat deposition in arterial walls can lead to atherosclerosis, which increases the risk of strokes and heart attacks.
 Implementing small quantities of this major volatile compound in lion's mane can reduce the likelihood of these fatal health problems.

 Linoleic acid can lower cholesterol levels

 Linoleic acid is another major volatile compound in lion's mane which is essential to support the immune system and lower cholesterol levels.
-People with high cholesterol are prone to suffer from cardiovascular diseases.
-Supplying H. erinaceus to a diet can protect people from suffering from these diseases due to the increase of linoleic acid intake that fights against cardiovascular diseases.
+People with high cholesterol are prone to heart disease.
+Supplying dietary H. erinaceus can protect people from suffering from these diseases due to the increase of linoleic acid intake that fights cardiovascular diseases.

 Polysaccharides that can promote heart and kidney health

 H. erinaceus are highly studied due to their source of polysaccharides and ligninolytic carboxymethyl cellulose, which can be used in the production of bioenergy (6).
-It has been demonstrated that the polysaccharides in the fruiting body of H. erinaceus can improve the amount of blood supplied to organs (7).
+Polysaccharides in the fruiting body of H. erinaceus have been demonstrated to improve the amount of blood supplied to organs (7).
 This is a common problem in cardiovascular surgery.
 When lion's mane polysaccharides were pre-administered to mice, a decrease in levels of blood urea nitrogen and an increase in creatine clearance were seen.
 Lion's mane can reduce the chances of cardiovascular complications.

 Lion's mane polysaccharides promote kidney health and removal of waste fluids, which can benefit patients who suffer from acute renal failure.
 It is essential to ensure that kidney waste removal is operating successfully.
 If waste is not properly removed from the kidneys, continuous use of diuretic medications and constant dialysis procedures are required.
-If H. erinaceous is added to the diet of those suffering from kidney damage, then this can aid kidney function and prevent the possibility of kidney failure.
-This is accomplished through the prevention of oxidative stress in the kidney.
+Dietary H. erinaceus can aid kidney function and lower the risk of kidney failure in patients with kidney damage by preventing oxidative stress in the kidney.
 The introduction of lion's mane polysaccharides decreased lipid peroxidation levels compared to renal ischemia reperfusion group (7).
-Injury to the kidneys from oxidative reactions was prevented, indicating its usefulness in preventing kidney failure in humans (7).
+Injury to the kidneys from oxidative reactions was prevented, suggesting its usefulness in preventing kidney failure in humans.

 10. Reduce menstrual cramps

 The volatile compound phenyl acetaldehyde has been shown to provide anti-inflammatory effects that reduce menstrual cramps (7).
-Oftentimes, people who suffer from menstrual cramps use acetaminophen to reduce the pain, which can increase the risk of potentially fatal liver damage.
+Oftentimes, people who suffer from menstrual cramps use acetaminophen to reduce the pain, which can increase the risk of liver damage, which can potentially be fatal.
 As a substitute, lion's mane can be used to reduce menstrual cramps without harmful side effects.

 Antibiotic-resistant bacteria is a serious and growing problem.
-Some pathogens have become difficult to fight off, necessitating other treatment methods that don't involve antibiotics.
+Some pathogens have become difficult to fight off, necessitating alternative treatment methods.

 Staphylococcus aureus, the causative agent of pneumonia and meningitis, is becoming resistant to methicillin.
-A test that was conducted to determine the efficacy of erinacines found in lion's mane indicated that erinacines have anti-MRSA (methicillin-resistant Staphylococcus aureus) activity (7).
-Those that are affected by these antibiotic resistant S. aureus can take a lion's mane mushroom supplement in order to attack these microorganisms that would otherwise harm the body.
+A test conducted to determine the efficacy of erinacines found in lion's mane revealed that erinacines have anti-MRSA (methicillin-resistant S. aureus) activity (7).
+Those that are affected by these antibiotic-resistant S. aureus can take a lion's mane mushroom supplement to attack these microorganisms that would otherwise harm the body.

 A common human GI pathogen that causes ulcers is known as Helicobacter pylori.
 Minimum inhibitory concentration values from the fruiting bodies of lion's mane mushrooms were used to evaluate the efficacy of the polysaccharides against H. pylori (7).
 The bioactive compounds and polysaccharides in lion's mane extract inhibited the growth of H. pylori in agar assays, suggesting lion's mane could help prevent the development of ulcers in those infected by H. pylori (7).

-Other pathogen tests were performed using H. erinaceus to see the inhibition of growth in gram-positive and gram-negative pathogenic bacteria (7).
-Both gram-negative and gram-positive pathogens growths were inhibited when exposed to extracts of lion's mane (7).
-The introduction of lion's mane can decrease bacterial growth in order to treat antibiotic-resistant pathogens.
+Other pathogen tests were performed using H. erinaceus to see the inhibition of growth in Gram-positive and Gram-negative pathogenic bacteria (7).
+Both Gram-negative and Gram-positive pathogen growths were inhibited when exposed to extracts of lion's mane (7).
+The introduction of lion's mane can decrease bacterial growth to treat antibiotic-resistant pathogens.

-It is evident that Hericium erinaceus (lion's mane mushroom) is beneficial to human health.
+It is evident that Hericium erinaceus (lion's mane mushroom) is beneficial to human health and cognition.
 The compounds that make up the fungi have proven to impact different parts of the body by increasing chemical levels that promote health, or reducing other compounds that are negative to well-being.
 Implementing this supplement can help any person prevent or delay a wide range of ailments.